abhishekit31/javaScript/Interview/interview.md

 # let VS var inside the for loop

-1. let is block scope so that where as the var is a function scope.
+let is block scope where as the var is a function scope.

-2. let is creating new variable per iteration where as var is not.
+let is creating new variable per iteration where as var is not.

-3. let is accesible outside the for loop where as var is not accesible.
+let is accesible outside the for loop where as var is not accesible.

 ```javascript
 for (let i = 0; i < 3; i++) {